 Sunflower seeds will ripen in the fall as the seed heads turn downward and the inner flowers shrivel.
-If you plan to store your seeds for refilling feeders later, you should cover the heads with fine, sturdy mesh to prevent birds from feasting on them prematurely, or they can be left on the stalks for birds to enjoy directly.
+If you plan to store seeds for refilling feeders later, you should cover the heads with fine, sturdy mesh to prevent birds from feasting prematurely, or they can be left on the stalks for birds to enjoy directly.
 To store the seeds, cut the flower heads off each stalk to dry.
 When the heads are completely dry, the seeds can be rubbed off to be added to feeders, or dry heads can be put in tray or platform feeders without removing the seeds.
 Store seeds you won’t use right away in a cool, dry place so they will stay fresh and appetizing for the birds.

-For attracting the most diverse bird flock to your backyard, black oil sunflower seed can’t be beat.
-Whether you buy whole seeds, hulled chips or grow your own flowers, sunflower seeds are always the highlight of any bird feeder.
+For attracting the most diverse bird flock to your yard, black oil sunflower seed can’t be beat.
+Whether you buy whole seeds, hulled chips, or grow your own flowers, sunflower seeds are always the highlight of any feeder.